 This is, no doubt, because their use long predates the arrival of the Spanish in 1512.
 The word quelite is of Nahuatl origin, which is the language of the Aztecs and their neighbors in central Mexico.
 It means, as you might imagine, “edible herb.”

 So what are we talking about?
 Mostly edible weeds many of you are already familiar with: purslane, pigweed and lambsquarters.
 But there are many others, some common, a few obscure.
 I’ll walk you through them all: Names, uses, and most importantly, how to get quelites seeds if you want to grow them in your yard.

 I’ve already written about lambsquarters, which are called huauzontles in Mexico.
 And I’ve also written about epazote, which is an herb, not a stewing green.
 I’ve also covered some American edible wild greens, like dandelions, chicories and prickly lettuce.
-And I’ll do an entire post on purslane soon.
-It deserves one.
+And here is an entire post on purslane.

 Suffice to say here that you will likely see purslane somewhere near you, often in your garden beds, whether you like it or not.
 It is a warm weather plant, just now germinating as I write this in late April here in Sacramento.
 It is totally edible, so much so that cultivated forms exist.
 You can buy purslane seeds here.

 Lambsquarters is another common one you may or may not already have in your yard.
 Check the link above for detailed information, but if you want to grow it, I recommend the cultivated variety huauzontles because the leaves are larger.
 Here are seeds for that.